AdobeDocs/federated-audience-composition.en/help/compositions/activities.md

 >title="Primary identity field criteria"
 >abstract="The unique identifier for each profile or record.
 This ensures that every record can be distinctly recognized and matched, preventing the duplication of data."

+>[!CONTEXTUALHELP]
+>id="dc_orchestration_savedataset_aepschemalist"
+>title="Schema list"
+>abstract="A list of the schemas available in your sandbox.
+You can select either standard or relational schemas."

+>[!CONTEXTUALHELP]
+>id="dc_orchestration_savedataset_selectaepattribute"
+>title="Select attribute"
+>abstract="You can create a source/destination mapping for the fields."

+>[!CONTEXTUALHELP]
+>id="dc_orchestration_savedataset_selectaepdataset"
+>title="Select dataset"
+>abstract="A list of the datasets that belong to the schema.
+You can select which dataset you want the enriched data to be saved to."

+>[!CONTEXTUALHELP]
+>id="dc_orchestration_savedataset_primarykeycheck"
+>title="Primary key"
+>abstract="The primary key for the relational schema.
+This value ensures uniqueness within the datasets by preventing duplicate records from being ingested."

+>[!CONTEXTUALHELP]
+>id="dc_orchestration_savedataset_versiondescriptor"
+>title="Version descriptor"
+>abstract="The version descriptor for the relational schema.
+This value helps to determine which property takes precedence if multiple values share the same primary key, ensuring the latest update is applied."

+>[!CONTEXTUALHELP]
+>id="dc_orchestration_savedataset_timestampdescriptor"
+>title="Timestamp descriptor"
+>abstract="The timestamp descriptor for the relational schema.
+This value helps set the event time for ordering and only exists if you are working with time-series data."

-The **[!UICONTROL Save Dataset]** activity allows you to enrich Adobe Experience Platform profiles with data federated from external warehouses.
+The **[!UICONTROL Enrich Fields]** activity allows you to enrich Adobe Experience Platform datasets with data federated from external warehouses.

 This activity is typically used to enhance customer profiles by bringing in additional attributes and insights without physically moving or duplicating the data into the platform.